24/7 Emergency Service

 fire alarm inspection

 Fire alarm systems play a critical role in protecting occupants during a fire emergency.
-However, simply installing a fire alarm system does not mean a building is compliant or prepared.
-In British Columbia, fire alarm systems must be regularly inspected, tested, and documented to meet fire code requirements and ensure reliable operation.
+However, simply installing a system does not ensure compliance or reliability.
+In Vancouver, fire alarm systems must be regularly inspected, tested, and documented to meet BC fire alarm inspection requirements and ensure dependable operation during emergencies.

-This guide explains fire alarm inspection requirements in Vancouver, what inspectors check, how often inspections are required under the BC Fire Code, and common issues that lead to compliance problems.
+This guide explains fire alarm inspection Vancouver requirements, what inspectors check, how often inspections are required under the BC Fire Code, and common issues that lead to compliance problems.

 Why Fire Alarm Inspections Are Required